kgmikhdad/HDGCvar/README.md

-For visualisation purpose of the data lets draw the time series plot of the data
+For visualization purpose of the data, I have tried to plot each of the time series data, I could infer that the is a non stationary time series data

 ## Plot Original Data